Victoria Slip and Fall Lawyer

 According to a recent report, falling is the leading cause of hospitalization here in Canada, according to Global News.
 In one year, nearly 150,000 Canadians were hospitalized for falling onto the same level, falling from one level down to another, or falling down or onto steps or stairs.
 These hospitalizations, which involve serious and sometimes life threatening injuries, do not take into account the hundreds of thousands of emergency room visits caused by falls that result in sprained ankles, minor concussions, lacerations that requires stitches, whiplash, and other moderate injuries that still result in pain and suffering, lost wages, and other expenses for the injured victim.

 The average cost of hospitalization in Canada may only be $7,000, according to The Star, but the cost that you pay due to your slip and fall injury may be much higher if your injuries are severe and you are forced to take time away from work.
 You can be compensated for pain and suffering, lost wages, lost earning ability, out of pocket medical expenses, ongoing medical costs, property damage, loss of joy of life, and more.
 It is important to think about the potential long-term impacts of your injuries.

 If you slipped or tripped due to an unsafe premises, and sustained a concussion, broken bone, sprained joint, laceration, whiplash, or other injury, you deserve to be compensated fairly.
-Do not hesitate to contact the Victoria slip and fall lawyers of Preszler Law today at 1-844-373-8202.
+Do not hesitate to contact the Victoria slip and fall lawyers of Preszler Injury Lawyers today at 1-844-373-8202.